ANAHAN07/A-Cute-Propose-for-your-Heart/README.md

 4. Access the Website Open your browser and go to the provided local address (e.g., http://localhost:8501) to view the proposal website.

 ---
+# OR

+   Just provide this link to your loved one ["LINK"](https://i-love-youu.streamlit.app)

 ## Customization
   Love Letter: Edit the love_letter.py file to personalize the love letter message.